Billison/Drawing-Board/README.md

 }

 function update(){
-  for(let i = 0; i < paint.length; i++){
+  // Updates the "paint" every 10 ticks. for(let i = 0; i < paint.length; i++){
     paint[i].draw();
   }
 }

 function painting(){
-  if(mouseIsPressed){
+  // If M1 is pressed and the cursor isn't in the reset button it will paint. if(mouseIsPressed){
     if(!resetPressed()){
       var p = new Paint(mouseX, mouseY);